generalpacific/bulletin-board-consistency/README.md

 This is a simple Bulletin Board System in which client can post, reply and read articles stored in the BB.
-The BB is maintained by a group of replicated servers that offer Sequential consistency, Quorun consistency and Read-your-Write consistency.
+The BB is maintained by a group of replicated servers that offer Sequential consistency, Quorum consistency and Read-your-Write consistency.